mitirmizi/Prescriptive-Process-Analytics-using-Counterfactuals/README.md

 ```

 ## Notebooks
-Run the `jupyter` server in the directory: `explainable-prescriptive-analytics` the project directory, it shouldn't be
+Run the `jupyter` server in the directory: `Prescriptive-Process-Analytics-using-Counterfactuals` the project directory, it shouldn't be
 running in the `src` directory.

 ### 00_preprocess_event_logs.ipynb